ImLuCz/Getting-Over-It-Mod-Injector/README.md

 -run Getting Over It and enjoy

 -----------------------------------------------------------------------
-Join the discord server if you have any question or just to support this project
+Join the discord server if you have any question or just to support this project:

 https://discord.gg/dkgb32xXRe